browserengineering/book/book/embeds.md

         # ...
 ```

+See how easy it is to add accessibility for iframes?
+That's a great reason
+not to use a plugin.

 ::: {.further}
 While our toy browser only has threaded scrolling of the root frame, a real
 browser should aim to make scrolling threaded (and composited) for all